Correctness Notions for Petri Nets with Identifiers: Enriching PNIDs with resources

 By recalling that \tpnid{s} evolving tokens that carry pairs of identifiers are Turing-powerful (see \cite{GGMR22}, and also the proof of Theorem~\ref{thm:id-soundness-undecidable}), and hence every non-trivial property defined over them is undecidable to check, we obtain the following.

 \begin{remark} Verifying whether a marked \tpnid manages resources conservatively is in general undecidable. \end{remark}

 To mitigate this negative result, we introduce an approach that drives the modeller in enriching an input \tpnid via resources following a well-principled approach.
 The approach generalizes the idea introduced in \cite{MontaliR16} to the more sophisticated case of \tpnid{s}, and does so by following the modelling strategy used in Figure~\ref{fig:resource-conservative}.
-In particular, it aims at capturing the following modelling principles: \begin{compactenum} \item every object type $\lambda$ is associated to a dedicated resource type $\restype_\lambda$; \item each such resource type is used in two places - one just typed with $\restype_\lambda$, to indicate which resources of that type are currently available, the other typed by $\lambda \cdot restype_\lambda$, to keep track of which resources are currently assigned to which objects; \item every object of type $\lambda$ gets assigned a resource of type $\restype_\lambda$ upon creation, and until the consumption of the object, its resource cannot be assigned to any other object; \item transitions applied to an object may (or may not) require its resource in isolation from the others (if so, implicitly introducing serialization); \item upon consumption of an object, its resource may either be permanently consumed as well, or freed and become again available to further assignments. \end{compactenum}
+In particular, it aims at capturing the following modelling principles:

+\begin{compactenum} \itemsep=1.3pt \item every object type $\lambda$ is associated to a dedicated resource type $\restype_\lambda$; \item each such resource type is used in two places - one just typed with $\restype_\lambda$, to indicate which resources of that type are currently available, the other typed by $\lambda \cdot restype_\lambda$, to keep track of which resources are currently assigned to which objects; \item every object of type $\lambda$ gets assigned a resource of type $\restype_\lambda$ upon creation, and until the consumption of the object, its resource cannot be assigned to any other object; \item transitions applied to an object may (or may not) require its resource in isolation from the others (if so, implicitly introducing serialization); \item upon consumption of an object, its resource may either be permanently consumed as well, or freed and become again available to further assignments. \end{compactenum}

 Technically, we substantiate these intuitive principles through the notion of resource closure.